neuroinformatics-unit/derotation/README.md

 > Read the [documentation](https://derotation.neuroinformatics.dev) for more information, including [examples](https://derotation.neuroinformatics.dev/examples/index.html) and [API reference](https://derotation.neuroinformatics.dev/api_index.html).

 ## Overview
-To address certain neuroscience questions, it might be necessary to image the brain while the head or the body of the animal rotates.
+To address certain neuroscience questions, it might be necessary to image the brain while the head of the animal rotates.
 In such a case, and even more when the frame rate is low, the acquired movies are distorted by the rotation.
 These distortions have a peculiar pattern due to the line scanning nature of the microscope, which can be corrected by the derotation package.

 ![](_static/dark_derotation.gif)